ericmckevitt/Custom-Knowledge-Base-LLM/README.md

 ## Example Execution:

 In this example, I ask the LLM to find out what I have worked on at Ford Credit Organization thus far in my internship.
+The corpus of documents provided is the collection of all my markdown notes from the Obsidian note-taking app.
 Answers to this question will be scattered around different documents.
-This is a nuanced example, in that the model will have to differentiate between work done for Ford Credit Organization and Ford Motor Company.
+This is a nuanced query, in that the model will need to differentiate between work done for Ford Credit Organization and Ford Motor Company.

 **Input Query:** <em>"What have I worked on at Ford Credit Organization so far?
 Do not conflate this with my work at Ford Motor Company."</em>